Who am I and why am I here?

 Most recently I graduated from the University of Minnesota Duluth with a B.A.Sc. in Community Health/Public Health Education and Promotion.
 Food sensitivities and food allergen identification was a large part of my internship while at UMD.

-I am currently completing training to train restaurants, or anywhere that serves food, in food allergy and sensitivity safety and procedures.
+I have completed master trainer training through MenuTrinfo/Allertrain to train restaurants, or anywhere that serves food, in food allergy and sensitivity safety and procedures in order to serve their customers with specialized needs safely

 I am NOT a nutritionist!
 I am not a dietitian.
 In my personal opinion, the science of nutrition offers a lot that can be learned.
 However I think looking at food and nutrition with a much greater respect and perspective to the whole food and how the sum of its parts work together is more beneficial to us.
 That being said… there have been WONDERFUL things learned by breaking our food into its nutrient parts.
 I believe that information should perhaps be used more as a guide or a consideration rather than a law.
 Science learns every day by discovering things and not knowing how these things react to each other that we really do NOT know what we do not know.